mabenj/IoT-Platform/README.md

 ## Database Connection

-Connection to MongoDB requires the following entries in a `.env` file in the root directory
+Connection to MongoDB requires the following entries in the `.env` file

 `MONGO_USERNAME=<username>`